-Nimbus recently had the privilege to do an interview with Alan Fitzgerald, the Founder of Practice Connections.
-For the last 20 years Alan has been in tax and accounting software industry, and for the last three years, as an independent consultant offering advice to accounting firms big and small.
+Nimbus recently interviewed Alan Fitzgerald, the Founder of Practice Connections.
+For nearly 20 years Alan has been in the Australian tax and accounting software industry and for the last three years of those, as an independent consultant advisor to accounting firms big and small.

 We asked Alan a couple of questions regarding the importance of having a cloud document management system and managing risk in terms of GDPR and NDB privacy issues.
 He also gives some great advice for firms when it comes to deciding which cloud document solution to buy!

 NIMBUS: Alan, why is it important these days for accountants to have a suitable document management system and secure client portal in place?

 ALAN: With the Notifiable Data Breach scheme and GDPR in Europe (which can also affect Australian firms / companies), it’s illegal to send any kind of information where a person’s details (any detail) can be identified e.g. specifically tax file number, address, IP address etc. To get around this, I’ve seen firms redact correspondence / tax returns to a point where it is impossible to identify the taxpayer; so the recipient cannot even prove if what they have received is actually for them!